julius-speech/julius/README.md

 encoding version of version 4.5.
 If you want to inspect the code progress before the release of 4.5 (2019/1/2), please checkout the branch.

+# License

+This code is made available under the modified BSD License (BSD-3-Clause License).

+Over and above the legal restrictions imposed by this license, if you publish or present results by using this software, we would highly appreciate if you mention the use of "Large Vocabulary Continuous Speech Recognition Engine Julius" and provide proper reference or citation in it.
+This would help boost the visibility of Julius and then further enhance Julius and the related software.

+Citation to this software can be directly,

+> A. Lee and T. Kawahara: Julius v4.5 (2019) https://doi.org/10.5281/zenodo.2530395

+or to the paper that describes it,

+> A. Lee, T. Kawahara ans K. Shikano.
+"Julius --- An Open Source Real-Time Large Vocabulary Recognition Engine".
+In Proc.
+EUROSPEECH, pp.1691--1694, 2001.

+or both.